pandeyab/Capstone-Sparkify-Project/README.md

 ## Project Motivation <a name="motivation"></a>

-The main aim of this project to predict the users churning from Sparkify app, which is a music app just like spotify.
-Many users listen songs  with either free account or paid acount. many users leve the service as well and Sparkify has a large dataset of log files containing all this information.
-From the log files from Sparkify, we need to take a smaller size of data set and manipulate it with Spark to engineer some relevant features.
+The main aim of this project to predict the users churning from Sparkify music streaming service, which is a music app just like spotify.
+Many users listen songs  with either free account or paid acount.
+Many users leave the service as well and Sparkify has a large dataset of log files containing all this information.
+From the log files, we need to take a smaller size of data set and manipulate it with Spark to engineer some relevant features.
-With this we will able to predict the churning of users and it could tell the users properties who are churning out off Sparkify and that will halp the streaming company to design thier app and business accordingly.
+With this we will able to predict the churning of users and it could tell the users properties who are churning out off Sparkify and that will halp the streaming company to design thier app and business accordingly in order to prevent the churn.

 ### Files Description <a name = "files"></a>

-*Sparkify.ipynb* is the main notebook where we do all the preprocessing, feature engineering and modelling.
+*Sparkify.ipynb* - main workspace where all the project work are done such as EDA, Feature Engg, Modeling and Tuning to get the Churn Prediction Engine.

 ### Process <a name = "prcoess"></a>

 1. EDA and Feature Engineering :

    After doing cleaning and exploratory data analysis (exploring raw data and prepared the data)I moved to next step : feature engineering.